 Movement Research at the Judson Church artists are selected through an application process reviewed by a rotating committee of peer artists; each season the Artists of Color Council (AoCC) invites a member of the community to curate three artists to participate.
 These artists are joined by Movement Research Artists-in-Residence and GPS/MRX exchange artists.Learn more about Movement Research at the Judson Church

 A program of non-curated shared showings of experimentation and work-in-progress, for artists at all stages of their development.
 The events are centered around an audience discussion moderated by a Movement Research Artist-in-Residence or an occasional guest, where we will experiment with different feedback methods to support and inform the artists’ process.

-Open Performance takes place on Tuesday evenings at 7pm at Eden's Expressway.
+Open Performance takes place on Tuesday evenings at 7pm at MR, 122CC in the Ninth Street Studio.
 Admission is free and there are no reservations.
 A suggested donation of $3 or more is asked of those able to contribute.Learn more about Open Performance

 An artist-curated series of panel discussions, participatory dialogues and community conversations that focus on provocative, timely issues of aesthetics and philosophy at the intersection of dance and social politics.

 All Studies Project events are free and open to the public.

 Studies Project: Modes of Embodiment: An Expressive Toolkit for Chronically Ill Bodies